Sep. 27, 2023

-Disordered sleep and dementia are 2 neurologic issues that are found in many of the same patients and may indeed interact.
-Insomnia, hypersomnia, circadian rhythm disorders, and sleep-disordered breathing are more prevalent in dementia patients than in age-matched controls.
+Disordered sleep and dementia are two neurologic issues that are found in many of the same patients and may indeed interact.
+Insomnia, hypersomnia, circadian rhythm disorders, and sleep-disordered breathing are more prevalent in patients with dementia than in age-matched controls.
 REM sleep behavior disorder can herald a synucleinopathy, such as dementia with Lewy bodies or Parkinson disease.
-The treatment of excessive daytime sleepiness and insomnia in dementia patients is not well described because many medications have risks that outweigh their benefits.
-Nevertheless, REM sleep behavior disorder has been shown in clinical trials to respond to both clonazepam and melatonin.
+The treatment of excessive daytime sleepiness and insomnia in patients with dementia is not well described because many medications have risks that outweigh their benefits.
+Nevertheless, REM sleep behavior disorder has been shown to respond to both clonazepam and melatonin in clinical trials.
 Continuous positive airway pressure therapy can improve cognition in some cases of obstructive sleep apnea.

 • Various sleep problems such as insomnia, hypersomnia, longer napping duration, circadian rhythm disorders, sleep-disordered breathing, and REM sleep behavior disorder are more prevalent in patients with dementia than in age-matched controls.

 • In the preclinical stages of Alzheimer disease, excessive daytime sleepiness and poor sleep efficiency appear to be associated with greater cerebral beta-amyloid burden, as measured by amyloid PET imaging.
 Excessive daytime sleepiness is also associated with greater cerebral Lewy body burden and more atrophy in the basal forebrain, as documented in autopsy studies.

 • Polysomnography is valuable as a diagnostic tool in dementia patients with sleep disorders, as relatively common sleep disorders, such as obstructive sleep apnea and REM sleep behavior disorder, are diagnosed based on the sleep study results.